Iryna-Slynko/grpc_sport/README.md

 This report outlines processes optimisation in a gym setting for smart, efficient and integrated monitoring system of clients progress in terms of their nutrition, step count, fitness activity, strength, endurance, heart rate during classes.
 The proposed system will allow to integrate numerous fitness devices the client is using as well as separate apps the gym instructors are using to track clients weight, class attendance etc.
 Following the analysis of the current processes, it was established that as of now the gym instructors use: smart weights (to access clients body weight, muscle mass and store this data over time); class booking app (allows to see type and frequency of client’s fitness activity in the gym gym).
 Clients are using: Fitbit/Garmin/Apple watch (for step count, other types of data depends on the device), MyZone belt (to track heart rate during the workout), MyFitnessPal (for calorie intake count, nutrition analysis).
 The purpose of the system is to incorporate the data coming from the above mentioned apps and devices and display the dashboard for the instructor with clients activity, nutrition, weight and muscle gain progress.
-The system will enable the trainer not only see all the parameters on one page, but will also allow the data be live and updated on the fly.
-It allows for possibility to be further developed.
+The system will enable the trainer to not only see all the parameters on one page, but will also allow the data be live and updated on the fly.
+It allows for possibility of the system to be further developed.

 ## 2. Service definitions

-Comparing to the proposal, services use Empty and Timestamp types provided by Google instead of manually reimplemented similar types.
+Services use Empty and Timestamp types provided by Google instead of manually reimplemented similar types.

 ### 2.1 My Smart gym

-Communication between devices and app and smart gym to provide information for the trainer.
+My smart gym represents communication between devices, app and smart gym to provide information for the trainer.

 #### 2.1.1 RPC Method 1: ConsumedFoodStreaming (via FitnessPal)

-Bidirectional streaming RPC method.
+Uses Bidirectional streaming RPC method.
 It sends stream of food consumed during the day.
-Receives stream of nutrients(proteins, vitamins, fats, carbs)
+In return it receives stream of nutrients(proteins, vitamins, fats, carbs)

 ```protobuf
 service MySmartGym {